motua16/Sparkify-Churn-Prediction---Pyspark/README.md

 # Sparkify-Churn-Prediction-PySpark

 Machine Learning on a Large 12 GB dataset with Pyspark.
+Sparkify is an imaginary app just like Spotify.
+The data consists of event logs.
 The dataset is provided Udacity and is publically available in the S3 buckets given below:

 * mini-sparkify-event-data (150 MB) - s3n://udacity-dsnd/sparkify/mini_sparkify_event_data.json
 * sparkify-event-data (12 GB) - s3n://udacity-dsnd/sparkify/sparkify_event_data.json